uwblueprint/pregnancy-centre/README.md

 + https://cloud.google.com/run/docs/configuring/static-outbound-ip
   + Setting up static outbound IP

+Go to `/server`.

 Build Docker image and push to Google container registry.
 The name of the image is `gcr.io/bp-pregnancy-centre/tpc-server`.
-Before building, ensure your `.env` has the correct values for production.
+Before building, ensure your `.env` has the correct values for production and remove `.env` from `server/.gitignore`.
 ```
 gcloud builds submit --tag gcr.io/bp-pregnancy-centre/tpc-server
 ```